sigilante/nockup/README.md

 One of the design goals of Nockup is to avoid the need to write much, if any, Rust code to successfully deploy a NockApp.
 To that end, we provide templates which by and large only expect the developer to write in Hoon or another language which targets the Nock ISA.

 A project is specified by its manifest file, which includes details like the project name and the template to use.
-Most projects will prefer the `basic` template, but a (stateless) `http-static` and a (stateful) `http-server` template are also available, among other options in `/templates`.
+Many projects will prefer the `basic` template, but other options are available in `/templates`.

+- `basic`:  simplest NockApp template.
+- `codetalker`:  gRPC listener and broadcaster.
+- `http-static`:  static HTTP file server.
+- `http-server`:  stateful HTTP server.

 #### Multiple Targets